 Both letter-writers lament a perceived decline in music education, singling out ABRSM as being uniquely responsible for this malaise.
 Their charge is unavoidable when read in context, and in any case not without merit bearing in mind that ABRSM boast that they are,

 “…the UK’s largest music education body, and the world’s leading provider of music exams.”

 The diametrically different solutions each of the two propose points to the serious challenge ABRSM now face in charting a path that reconnects with all of their stakeholders, wins wide support, and restores confidence in their ability to (as they put it) “inspire musical achievement”.

 When ABRSM announced their “Performance Grades” a few months back, I admit that I was skeptical.
-But having listened carefully to a range of opinion, I now believe that making the performance of music the whole focus of graded assessments could prove unifying, and makes a lot of sense for a variety of reasons.
-Let’s consider three of particular significance…
+But having listened carefully to a range of opinion, I now believe that making the performance of music the whole focus of graded assessments could prove unifying, provided the exams themselves are made available live and not just digitally as at present…

 Performance Grades place all aspects of musical development under the spotlight in their appropriate context: MUSIC.

 It is fair to say that when a player’s technique is wanting, their understanding of notation lacking, or their aural development inadequate, it’s likely to show up in their playing.
 That is exactly why developing core skills with the support of a good teacher is so vital.

 But in recent years, educators have increasingly understood the value of simultaneously integrating and connecting, rather than compartmentalising content, and of maintaining a musical focus.
 Modern assessment would do well to reflect these same values, and recognise their basis.